-All About Lambrusco Wine: Including Our 5 Favorites
+All About Lambrusco Wine: Including Our Top 5 All Time Favorites

-Either you love Lambrusco, or you can’t stand it, right?!
+Either you love Lambrusco, or you can’t stand it.
 When you hear the word “Lambrusco”, you may immediately think of large 2-liter bottles or even canisters of wine, an extremely sweet taste, and the terrible headache the next day.

 The typical Lambrusco is a fine sparkling wine that forms foam in the glass – a significant difference from a classic red wine.
-This foam formation varies depending on the variant (Frizzante or Spumante).
+This foam formation varies depending on the variant Frizzante (light and semi-sparkling) or Spumante (foaming).
 The foam is a product of vigorous fermentation where the sugar in the must (juice) is converted into alcohol and carbon dioxide.

 This, of course, influenced the quality in a decidedly negative sense.
 The mass of wines was of inferior quality, but unbelievably cheap in price.
 Much of the Lambrusco produced in the era was exported to the USA and other countries.